“The Bow and Zen are One.”

 Sun: Angela Merkel (4), Pranaal Baba (4), Hunter S Thompson (4), Ginger Rogers (4), John Calvin (4).
 Moon: Marla Runyan (4), Randall Woodfield (“I5 Bandit Killer” (4)).
 Meredith Black (4), Michael Faraday (4), Isabel Myers-Briggs (4), Black Thursday 1929 (4).
 Mars: Audrey Hepburn (4), Gaddafi (4), Stephen King (4), Sara Aldrete (4), Henry Ford II (4), Patsy Cline (4).
 Mercury:Julian Assange (4), Lance Alworth (4), Martin Sheen (4), Martha Stewart (4), Night of the Long Knives (4), Johnathan Luckhurst (3),, Bill Cosby(4).
 Jupiter: Amitabh Bachhan (4), Joe Biden (4), Kurt Cobain (4), Ralph Klein (4).
 Venus: Jordan Peterson (4), Arnold Schwarzenegger (4), Trump (4), Castro (4), Robertson Davies (4) Saturn: Don McLean (4), Derek Chauvin (4), Michelangelo (4), Trump (4), Richard Baldwin (4).
 Rahu: Mikhail Bakunin (4), Ivanka Trump (4), Carlos Castaneda (4), Freida Kahlo (4), David Gilbert (4), King Henry V (4), Horatio Nelson (4).
 Ketu: Robert Hand (4), Margaux Hemingway (4), Robert William Johnstone (4), Tamara Dawn (4), Jim Duggan (4), Josep Rhodes (4), John Travolta (4), Oprah Winfrey (4), Christopher Columbus (4), Davy Crocket (4).

-It’s interesting to note that Qasem Soleimani was killed by missile with this moon in his 8th house; and there is now a missile named after him.
+It’s interesting to note that Qasem Soleimani was killed by a missile with this moon in his 8th house; and there is now a missile named after him.
+Elon Musk went to Russia to purchase an ICBM to provide the rocketry to go to the moon.
+When they turned him down he started SpaceX and started to build his own.
 Hiroshima is also synonymous with missiles.
 Shakespeare has also become a name for a company specialising in archery.

 This Mars propels people forward with fire or with passion.
 They might weaponise dogma, ideology, religious belief using short statements of wisdom as a means to attack or challenge others.
 They are likely to challenge the status quo or become figures of controversy.
 Just consider Ford’s motorcar: everyone wants to drive; but nobody wants the pollution.
 Marxism is similar in that common property sounds ok unless we are talking about my property.
 “Schrodinger’s Cat” experiment was a mental experiment that challenged the very notion of knowledge by showing us that two opposing and contradictory realities can exist at the same time.
 (Multi-dimensional theory is just one of the explanations for this, but there might be some relation between the eight Vasus and the other seven explanations (but this is research for another day.)